-As you can see in the pictures, I had A LOT of old candles.
+As you can see from the pictures, I had A LOT of old candles.
 Some were broken, some just nubs left over.
 Some had never been used and were 20 years old, so really, come on.
-Some of it was old paraffin disks from jelly jars.
+Some of it was old paraffin disks from jelly jars, even the wax from cheese and old crayons.
 Whatever you have, place in a pot over medium-low heat and gently melt them down.
 You could also just use paraffin wax that you can find at the grocery store.
 You will want to have some ventilation as that much wax will produce a lot of fumes.
 Once melted, turn off the heat and set aside.

 If you have a folding egg carton, cut off the lid and set aside.
 Get a small handful of shredded paper and wad it up into a ball.
 Stuff the ball into one of the slots in the egg carton.
 Repeat until your entire egg carton is filled.